 You will recall from the The Theory of TIM by Matti Otala elsewhere on this site, that one of the consequences of the discovery of TIM in early solid state amplifiers was the conclusion that the problem was caused by feedback.
-By the time high loop gain solid state amplifiers really made their presence felt in the mid 1970’s, vacuum tube amplifiers had ruled the roost for close to 50 years.
+By the time high loop gain solid state amplifiers really made their presence felt in the mid 1970’s (remember those Japanese receivers with the cool looking dials and green and blue lights?), vacuum tube amplifiers had ruled the roost for close to 50 years.
 The problem more often than not with tube amplifiers was lack of loop gain, or due to transformer coupling and attendant phase shifts, the inability to apply large amounts to linearize the system – 1% distortion was the norm, but really good designs might get you to the 0.3~0.5% mark at 1 kHz.
 Reading through solid state technical literature of the time, one comes away with the sense that most designers were groping around in the dark, trying to make sense of the new solid state paradigm, high feedback and how to apply it.
-It is clear with hindsight that although the solutions were ultimately simple, the real cause of the dilemma was a number of interlinking factors, which we will touch on a little later, that took some time to tease apart.
+It is clear with hindsight that although the solutions were ultimately simple, the real cause of the dilemma was that there were a number of interlinking factors, which we will touch on a little later, that took some time to tease apart.

 Prior to Otala’s work, most amplifier designers naively saw feedback as some sort of panacea, to be applied in huge quantities to reduce distortion, invariably quoted at 1 kHz, which masked a host of evils that would be plainly evident at 30 kHz.
 One could arguably conclude that Otala discovered in TIM what was already known in another engineering discipline, but failed to interpret and apply his findings correctly – a point Bruno Putzeys’ touches on in ‘The F Word’.
 We do however, owe Otala a debt of gratitude for spurring an industry wide investigation into feedback that his paper triggered.